List of modern great powers: Italy (1871–)

 The Italian Republic has been referred to as a great power with almost the same power as Germany, France, and the UK.

 Italy's great power strengths include a vast advanced economy, the second-strongest manufacturing industry in Europe, a large luxury goods market, a large national budget and the third largest gold reserve in the world.
 It has one of the largest SDRs and voting power in the IMF.
 The country is a cultural superpower and it has close ties with the rest of the Catholic world as the home of the Pope.
 Italy is a key player in maintaining international security, especially in the wider Mediterranean region, by performing air policing duties for its allies and commanding multinational forces in foreign countries.
 The country has therefore developed considerable military capabilities by building two aircraft carriers and establishing some overseas military bases.
 The country is home to two nuclear bases and, as part of the NATO nuclear sharing program, therefore has a retaliatory nuclear capacity despite nominally being a non-nuclear state.
-According to the former Italian President Francesco Cossiga, Italy's plans of nuclear retaliation during the Cold War consisted of targeting nuclear weapons in Czechoslovakia and Hungary in case the Soviet Union waged nuclear war against NATO.
+According to the former Italian president Francesco Cossiga, Italy's plans of nuclear retaliation during the Cold War consisted of targeting nuclear weapons in Czechoslovakia and Hungary in case the Soviet Union waged nuclear war against NATO.
 He acknowledged the presence of U.S. nuclear weapons in Italy, and speculated about the possible presence of British and French nuclear weapons.
 Italy secretly developed its own nuclear weapons program, and one in collaboration with France and Germany, but abandoned such projects when it joined the nuclear sharing program.
 The country has developed the ABM PAAMS system.
 It has developed several space-launch vehicles, such as Alfa and more recently Vega.
-In more recent years, under the auspices of European space agency, it has demonstrated the reentry and landing of a spacecraft, the Intermediate eXperimental Vehicle.
-Italy is home to one of two ground operations centres of the Galileo global satellite navigation system.
+In more recent years, under the auspices of the European Space Agency, it has demonstrated the reentry and landing of a spacecraft, the Intermediate eXperimental Vehicle.
+Italy is home to one of two ground operations centers of the Galileo global satellite navigation system.